 Public Staff witness Perry further testified that the primary difference in Frontier's hedging approach compared to other LDCs is that Frontier uses physical hedges exclusively and does not use financial hedges, such as options, futures, or swaps, which are typically used by the other North Carolina LDCs.
-Witness Perry explained that a physical hedge is a fixed price contract between two parties to buy or sell physical natural gas supplies at a certain future time, at a specific price, which is agreed upon at the time the deal is executed.
-She testified that Frontier's gas supply portfolio includes the physical purchase of fixed price gas supplies for delivery at its city gate on a monthly basis.
+Ms. Perry explained that a physical hedge is a fixed price contract between two parties to buy or sell physical natural gas supplies at a certain future time, at a specific price, which is agreed upon at the time the deal is executed.
+She stated that Frontier's gas supply portfolio includes the physical purchase of fixed price gas supplies for delivery at its city gate on a monthly basis.

-With respect to the company's hedging activities during the review period, Public Staff witness Perry cited witness Steele's pre-filed testimony as follows:
+Public Staff Witness Perry cited Page 13 of Company witness Steele's testimony states as follows: